 Do you know what your ideal outcome is?
 If you’re not absolutely clear where you’re going, it may be challenging to keep yourself focused.
 Write down in as much detail as possible your desired end point.
 Then picture it, feel it, taste it and revel in it.
 The more vividly you can visualize it, the faster your outcome will materialize.
 This kind of exercise can save you months of hard work.

 Are you prepared to champion the plan you have created?
 Almost inevitably, your commitment to your goal will be tested more than once.
 The good news: Spring energy is great for overcoming obstacles, and it can give us the courage to speak out or dig in on behalf of our own highest choices.
 Think of a little tree sprout coming out of the ground, fighting its way through layers of dark earth in order to reach the light.
 That’s you – and if your intent is clear and your commitment firm, you’ll make it!

 If you are excited by your action plan and know your desired outcome but are still having trouble staying focused, consider your boundaries.
 If you have weak or inconsistent boundaries with others, your energy may be “leaking,” causing you to run out of steam partway down your path.
-Use the forceful, clear energy of spring to help you say no to requests that do not fully energize you, and to recommit to your path should you ever find yourself derailed by others’ priorities (for more on that, see “What’s on Your Plate?” sidebar).
+Use the forceful, clear energy of spring to help you say no to requests that do not fully energize you, and to recommit to your path should you ever find yourself derailed by others’ priorities (for more on that, see “What’s on Your Plate?” below).